grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_in_Grafana_Cloud.md

 ![Create SLO button](./images/create_slo_button.png)

 ### 2.1 - Define SLI
 We will start by defining your time window.
-The default time window is set to 28 days, which captures the same number of weekends regardless of the day of the week.
+The default time window is set to 28 days.
+With 28 days instead of 30 days, it will standardize the SLO over a four-week period so we can compare month to month and account traffic variation as you release your feature into production.
+It is also a good practice and standard to be followed by your SRE organization.
+In this lab we will leave the time window to the default

 Once we have input our time window, it is time to choose a metric-based query type.
 In Grafana SLO, there are two types of metric-based queries: Ratio and Advanced.